zainab5612/sensor-filter-list/README.md

-# sensor-filter-list
+# Sensor List and Filter

-Builds a sensor list and room filter for the STEM Center project.
+This project builds a list of temperature sensors and filter settings for the STEM Center.

+## 🔹 Description
+- Creates a dictionary of room sensors.
+- Builds a sensor list and filter list using list comprehensions.
+- Includes a unit test function to validate the setup.

+## 📚 Skills
+- Python dictionaries and lists
+- Input validation
+- Test functions

+## 🧑‍💻 Author
+Zainab Abdulhasan – SJSU ISDA Student